 Starting With A Wine Making Liqueur

-To make a wine making liqueur take the chopped strawberries and put them into a primary fermenter such as a food grade pail or stone crock.
+To make a wine making liqueur take the chopped strawberries and put them into a primary fermenter such as a food grade pail or stone crock, which are available at EC Kraus.
 Then add just enough water to barely cover the strawberries.
 Add to this the Sodium Bisulfite, Acid Blend and Wine Tannin as called for in the above home wine making recipes.

 Do NOT add the Yeast Nutrient, Sugar or Yeast at this time.

 And here is the important part: add the Pectic Enzyme as directed on the package it came in, based on the total batch size.
 In other words if 1/4 tsp. per gallon of Pectic Enzyme is called for and you are making five gallons, add 1-1/4 tsp. even though your wine making liqueur may currently only be around 2 gallons.
 This will allow the fruit’s pectin to be broken down faster than normal.

 Let the mixture stand covered with a light towel for 24 hours.
 You can give it a stir from time to time.
 What you will notice during this period is that the wine making liqueur will change from a thick, pasty mixture to a thinner, “syrupy” mixture and will have a more candied appearance.

 Also during this period, the Sodium Bisulfite that was added is sterilizing the wine making liqueur.